 Physical intervention is avoided unless absolutely necessary and may be used under the following circumstances:

-- To prevent a child committing an offence. - To prevent a child harming/injuring themselves or others. - To prevent a child damaging property. - To ensure the maintenance of good order and discipline.
+- To prevent a child committing an offence.

+- To prevent a child harming/injuring themselves or others.

+- To prevent a child damaging property.

-If a member of staff ever needs to intervene physically they will follow the school's Positive Handling Policy (appendix 5)
+If a member of staff ever needs to intervene Handling Policy (appendix 5)